jason-donner/glp1_access_project/README.md

 ##  Next Steps
 * **Factor in Temporary Programs:** The current administration has proposed a plan that will lower the prices of Ozempic and Wegovy to $350 per month when purchased through *TrumpRX*.
 Whether this plan is realistic remains to be seen.
 * **Insurance Layer:** Add a layer for "Commercial Insurance Coverage" to compare public vs. private access.
-Data on private insurance plans is highly obsufucated.
+Data on private insurance plans is not readily available.
 * **Demographic Analysis:** Expand the analysis to examine which groups of Americans are impacted most by the current pricing model.
 Groups could include race, sex, and age.